AlexSSD7/linsk/USAGE_WINDOWS.md

 Find your disk, and take note of the disk path that looks like `\\.\PhysicalDriveX` (where X is a number).
 We will need this in the next step.

+**IMPORTANT NOTE:** Please ensure that the physical device you are trying to pass through is not mounted anywhere else on the host machine.
+Otherwise, you run serious risks.
+No further warnings will be issued.

 ## Step 2.
 Use `linsk ls` to see what partitions are available in the VM

 Run `linsk ls` while specifying the block device path you obtained in the previous step: